 This synopsis should be read in conjunction with the Portclew Conservation Area Statement (March 2002).
+The Authority has also adopted Supplementary Planning Guidance on Landscape Character Assessment (June 2011).
+Portclew Conservation Area is within LCA 4 'Manorbier/Freshwater East'.

 2.1 THE CHARACTER OF PORTCLEW CONSERVATION AREA IS IMPORTANT: